Audoleon

+Early life

 Around 310, Audoleon asked and received help from Cassander, King of Macedonia, in defeating an invasion of the Illyrian Autariatae after they had overrun the upper Axius valley.
 The 20,000 survivors were, along with their wives and children, settled in the border territory of Parorbelia by Cassander.

+Basileus of Paeonia

-In 306, Demetrius Poliocretes inflicted a crushing defeat on the King of Egypt, Ptolemy Soter, in a naval battle near Salamis in Cyprus.
+In 306, Demetrius Poliocretes inflicted a crushing defeat on the king of Ptolemaic Egypt, Ptolemy Soter, in a naval battle near Salamis in Cyprus.
 Following this victory, Antigonus Monophthalmus, Demetrius' father, assumed the diadem and proclaimed himself basileus.
 The other Diadochi, who had thus far avoided formal royal titles, began to also style themselves as kings.

-To emphasize his kingdom's independence, Audoleon also declared himself king, becoming one of the first lesser Hellenistic kings to do so.
+To emphasize Paeonia's independence, Audoleon also declared himself king, becoming one of the first lesser Hellenistic kings to do so.

 This change in status was reflected in his currency: earlier issues depicted the head of Athena, whilst Attic-weight tetradrachms struck later in Audoleon's reign imitated the coinage of Alexander the Great.
 The adoption of a royal title, as well as a new coinage type, was part of a larger Hellenization process that further integrated Paeonia with the greater Greek-speaking world.
 This is evidenced by Audoleon's ties with other Hellenistic monarchs and cities, particularly Paeonia's traditional ally, Athens.